abhinav-raman99/resource-explorer-geogebra/README.md

 # Resource Explorer

-This is a small evaluation project that helps us determine the programming skills and style of applicants and also serves as an example of what might await you at our company.
+This is a small evaluation project that helps us determine the programming skills and style of applicants.
+It also serves as an example of what might await you at our company.

+`Notice`: Although this is a front-end task, the actual work will consist of back-end implementation as well.

 ## Requirements
 In order to get the source files, you'll need [Git](https://git.io/).
-Other then that, basically any _not-too-old_ version of [Node](https://nodejs.org) and a _not-too-old_ web browser should be enough.
+Other then that, basically a new version of [Node](https://nodejs.org) and an up-to-date web browser.

 ## Installation
 First get the source files by running